 DAD.CEO had the immense pleasure of sitting down with Myron Wasylyk, a true maverick of the public relations world in Eastern Europe.
-With 4 offices, happily married with a teenage daughter and a recent new addition baby boy to his family, it does not get more DAD CEO that this!
+With 4 offices, happily married with a teenage daughter, and a recent new addition baby boy to his family, it does not get more DAD CEO than this!

 DAD.CEO: You travel quite a bit between 2 countries for work… How do you balance work versus family life - Do you have a system that helps you lead at work while mentoring as a father?

 Myron Wasylyk: Actually, I’m traveling between 4 countries where PBN Hill+Knowlton Strategies has significant operations: Russia, Ukraine, Kazakhstan, and most recently Azerbaijan.
 Kyiv is my home base and I’m usually there on weekends plus one business day.
 My wife is quite an active member of Parliament and heads the European Integration Committee, which keeps her busy too and, also she’s on the road.
 For both of us, the travel is seasonal and relatively predictable, so we’ve managed to organize ourselves to make sure family is taken care of and there is some semblance of balance.

 While we do have hired help to support us at home, both my wife and I are quite homebodies, so we do like to take our daughter to school, help with homework (when she allows us), make sure we’re present at piano recitals and we have a wide network of family and close friends who help out – a community if you will.
 We try to make the time spent together as a family unit on weekends as qualitative as possible.
 And, with our daughter’s school calendar, we’re organizing ourselves around breaks to take road trips together and plan family getaways.